tombresee/Coding_RL/README.md

 - If one desires, they could use italicized t (𝘵) for `time step` that is referred to all over
 - 𝘴 for state
-- 𝘴' for next state
+- 𝘴' for next state 𝘴'
+- 𝘢 for action
+-